 - Document Preparation Fee

-These fees can add up, and they’re easy to overlook.
-Many borrowers pay the fees with the money they receive from the loan, reducing their pool of available money.
+Fees add up quickly, and they’re easy to overlook.
+Borrowers often pay the fees with the money they receive from the loan, which reduces their available funds.

 Pros and Cons

-- Provide income for bills and living expenses
+- Provide income to cover bills and living expenses

 - Can be used to pay off an existing mortgage